 From the A69 East: Take the first exit from the A69 for Haltwhistle, along B6322 for 800 metres.
 Turn right onto Lanty’s Lonnen.
 Turn left on the Main Street for 400 meters.
 The Hospital is on your right.

 From the A69 West: Take the first exit on the A69 for Haltwhistle, along B6322 for 800 meters.
 Turn left onto Westgate for 200 metres with the Hospital on your left.

-For up to date bus information, please use the Traveline service
+For up to date bus information, please visit the Traveline website

 Car parking is available at no charge at Haltwhistle War Memorial Hospital.